Infant and Junior School SEND Policy

 The purpose of this SEND policy is to ensure that;

-• Information is gathered from all relevant stakeholders and that this data is used to inform the writing of Learning Support Plans (LSPs), My Plans or Extended Support Plans where necessary;
+- Information is gathered from all relevant stakeholders and that this data is used to inform the writing of Pupil Profiles, Learning Support Plans (LSPs), and Extended Support Plans where necessary;

 Section 3: Identifying Special Educational Needs and the Intervention Process